cxr00/cxr/cxr/state/readme/state.md

     my_type_instances.append(my_factory.make())
 ```

 This will construct 10 instances of `MyType`, with the names `mytype_0` through `mytype_9`.
 You can also set randomise to True, which will produce instances with keys such as `mytype_1aYe2`.
-This is useful for intentional obfuscation where specificity is not important.
+This is useful for intentional obfuscation where specificity is not important (like if you're not saving that type of SM).
 Note that while there are nearly 57 billion possible random keys, the randomiser will give up after about 77k attempts at creating a unique unused key.
-If you receive that `StateError`, then you got REALLY unlucky.
+If you receive that error, then you got REALLY unlucky.

 ## StateErrors

-In the event that you attempt to access a SM or data within that does not fit, you will receive a `StateError`.
-StateErrors are simple custom `KeyError` exceptions which indicate that you have attempted to incorrectly access an attribute of the SM.
+In the event that you attempt to access a SM or data within with an inappropriate key, you will receive a `StateError`.
+StateErrors are simple custom `KeyError` exceptions which indicate that you have attempted to incorrectly access an attribute of the SM or StateData.
 There is currently no additional functionality to this type of exception.

 ## StateManagerReference

 `StateManagerReference` is the utility class for accessing groups of related StateManagers in a file-like way.
-We start by initializing the SMR at the desired location:
+We must always start by initializing the SMR at the desired location:

 ```python
 SMR.initialize("your\\location")
 ```

-**The initialization via SMR requires use of backslashes for pathing, BUT `SM.generate` requires forward slashes!**
+**The initialization via SMR uses backslashes for pathing, BUT `SM.generate` requires forward slashes!**

 Within that directory you can generate StateManager instances, either directly within that folder or within subfolders that can be quickly defined: